sachinv1693/Car_Black_Box/README.md

 # Car_Black_Box

-Initially run the Makefile from CBB_Helper folder.
+Initially run the Makefile from CBB_eeprom_loader folder.
 It stores the initial values in the internal eeprom.
 After this, run the Makefile from CBB_main folder.
 This starts executing the project onto PIC18F4580 micro-controller board.
 An on-board CLCD screen is used to create an interactive interface.